Spring in Olympic National Park Photography Workshop 2021

 Dates: May 14 – 18, 2021

 Location: Forks, WA

-Join internationally renowned photographer Kurt Budliger on a photo adventure of a lifetime: the magnificent coastal environment of Olympic National Park in Washington state.
-Olympic National Park—a UNESCO World Heritage site—is three parks in one, offering this small workshop group (max group size 8) a unique opportunity to capture magical images of superb coastal, mountain, and rain forest scenery.
+Join internationally renowned landscape photographer Kurt Budliger on a photo adventure of a lifetime: the magnificent coastal environment of Olympic National Park in Washington state.
+Olympic National Park, a UNESCO World Heritage site is three parks in one, offering us a unique opportunity to capture magical images of superb coastal, mountain, and rain forest scenery.
 Here you will find the longest undeveloped coast in the contiguous United States, with pebble-beaches, towering cliffs and offshore sea stacks; rain forests with moss-covered trees (the best example of intact temperate rainforest in the Pacific Northwest); glacier-capped peaks interspersed with extensive alpine meadows; and a stunning variety of marine and mountain plants and animals.

-- Gain a strong technical foundation in outdoor photography
+- Gain a strong technical and creative foundation in outdoor photography

 - Learn the importance of “seeing the light,” weather forecasting and location scouting

 - Photograph tide pools, streams & waterfalls and lush old growth rain forests

 - Photograph sunrise and sunsets along the wild Olympic coast